Disclosure: This post contains affiliate links. Please read my disclaimer for more info.

 You’ve picked the venue, you’ve settled on a date, now it’s time to answer the most important question of all- how do I make this the most memorable bridal shower ever?
 Lucky for you, we have your back.
 Below we have detailed five of our favorite alternatives to traditional games.
 The great thing about these bridal shower activities is that they provide entertainment for the guests and result in a lifelong gift for the bride (double whammy!)
 Still want to play a few fun games in between?
 Have at it!
-These activities can function as filler projects to be completed throughout the shower and may also serve as simple decorative pieces.
+These bridal shower activities can function as filler projects to be completed throughout the event and may also serve as simple decorative pieces.

 1. Date Night Jar

 Your bestie and her hubby will have much to celebrate after the wedding so what better way to shower them than with date night ideas?
 This is one of our favorite bridal shower activities because it is both fun and useful for the bride and her groom.

 The details are simple- each attending guest must write their favorite date night ideas for the couple to choose from when they find themselves needing inspiration.
 As maid of honor, you want to challenge guests to be as creative as possible without being impossible.
 Encourage them to pull from personal experience to make their responses more heartfelt.

 To setup, display our Made by Modern MOH date jar sign and enough matching cards for each guest to have one (we recommend printing off a few extras in case anyone has multiple ideas).
 To hold the cards, we suggest a keepsake box that can double as a gift to the bride!

 2. Customized Cookbook/Recipe Box